dasda98/dasda98/README.md

 ## Current goals
-I am currently targeting Vulkan API in C. Write some projects regarding computer graphics using CUDA.
+I am currently targeting OpenGL in C. Write some projects regarding computer graphics using CUDA.
+I am focusing on Embedded Systems (ESP32, Arduino, etc.).

 ## See also